 On the day of the incident in question, Keating and Collie were splashing each other as they were “having fun.”
 It was then that their jet skis collided with one another.
 Collie sustained serious neck and shoulder injuries.

 Keating’s sister, Bree Lyon, paid tribute to Emily in a Facebook post.
 “Our dearest Emily.
 My dearest angel, one you have always been and will always remain.
 I love you,” she wrote.
 “From the very moment I met you I loved you, I cherished your genuine heart, and that beautiful smile.
-I was inspired by you in so many ways my darling girl, you were so strong and so determined.”
+I was inspired by you in so many ways my darling girl, you were so strong and so determined,” she added.

 The families of Keating and Emily are being offered consular assistance by DFAT, according to a spokesman.
 “DFAT understands that Thai authorities will take into account the wishes of the Collie family in deciding whether charges would be laid, and a prosecution mounted,” the spokesman said.
 “The Australian Government is unable to interfere with the sovereign legal processes of other states.”